mathiaskalxdorf/IceR/index.md

  - Paths to raw files, MaxQuant results files and IceR output folder
  - MassSpec Mode switching between Orbitrap and TIMS-ToF data (with or without using TIMS dimension)
  - Multiplicity Mode switching between label-free (1 - LFQ) and SILAC (2 - SILAC or 3 - SILAC) and adjusting corresponding label isotopes
- - Minimal retention (RT) and m/z feature alignment windows
+ - Minimal retention (RT) and m/z feature alignment windows during feature-based PIP
- - Kernel density estimation (KDE) resolution (increasing resolution increases computation workload but also increases resolution of peak detections)
+ - Kernel density estimation (KDE) resolution (grid points per dimension, increasing resolution increases computation workload but also increases resolution of peak detections)
  - Number of threads to be used during IceR workflow (please check on your system specifications.
 Should not be higher than numbers of samples to be analyzed.
 Number of threads should be also adapted to available RAM.
 In case of TIMS-ToF data, a single 2h gradient acquisition run will require ~ 40 gb of RAM, hence, number of threads will be automatically limited in this case to 3 parallel threads)

 We can keep all settings at default (changes of some parameters are disabled at the moment) but reduce number of threads to 4.

 Please specify the path to the downloaded raw files and MaxQuant results by clicking on the respective "Choose directory" buttons.
 Similarly, please specify a folder where IceR results should be stored.

-After clicking on "Total process", the IceR workflow will start.
+After clicking on "Run", the IceR workflow will start.
 A detailed description of the individual steps can be found in the original publication [IceR](https://www.biorxiv.org/content/10.1101/2020.11.01.363101v1.full)

 A recent computational system should be able to complete the IceR workflow for the example data set within 2 - 3 hours.